 Please visit Contacts section for further information.

-Suominen’s Value Creation Model depicts our whole value creation process: what kind of resources we utilize in executing our strategy, what are the outputs and, ultimately, the impacts of our business activities.
-The Model reflects Suominen’s intent to gradually progress towards so-called integrated reporting scheme
+Suominen’s value creation model depicts our whole value creation process: the resources we utilize in executing our strategy, the outputs and, ultimately, the impacts of our business activities.

-The Value Creation Model is basically our business model in a nutshell, which means that only the most essential matters are listed.
-Still, not all listed matters bear equal importance, nor is their respective relevance presented in the model.
-That’s why the model should be considered primarily as a whole.
+The value creation model is basically our business model in a nutshell which means that only the most essential matters are listed.
+Still, not all matters described bear equal importance, nor is their respective relevance presented in the model.
+That’s why the model should be reviewed primarily as a whole.

 Outputs are what comes out of our business activities.
 Impacts describe how our business activities and our outputs affect the world around us.